siestheapp/V10/supabase/TAILOR3_SCHEMA.md

 ## Overview
 This document describes the complete database schema for the V10 app (tailor3), including tables, relationships, and data structures.
 This schema is more normalized and scalable than tailor2, supporting richer ingestion, analytics, user action tracking with undo functionality, and future expansion.

-**Current Status**: 18 tables, 7 views, with comprehensive action tracking and undo capabilities.
+**Current Status**: 18 tables, 9 views, with comprehensive action tracking, undo capabilities, and measurement coverage analysis.

 ## Database: `tailor3` (PostgreSQL)